coreruleset/documentation/content/_index.md

 title: "CRS Documentation"
 ---

-> The OWASP CRS provides documentation for many of the aspects surrounding the project.
+> OWASP CRS provides documentation for many of the aspects surrounding the project.
 This page provides an overview of the project and its documentation.

 {{% notice info %}}
-Security issues regarding the CRS can be submitted via email to security [ at ] coreruleset.org.
+Security issues regarding CRS can be submitted via email to security [ at ] coreruleset.org.
 {{% /notice %}}

 ## What is CRS?